This section outlines the core skill areas of Organisational Psychologists, and how to gain the core skill and practical skills.

 The New Zealand Universities offering programmes in Organisational Psychology include:

-To become a Chartered Member of the Institute and Psychologist you would then complete a Post Graduate Diploma in Organisational Psychology or complete an in-house programme such as is offered the New Zealand Defence Force.
+To become a Chartered Member of the Institute and Psychologist you would then complete a Post Graduate Diploma in Organisational Psychology or complete an in-house programme such as is offered the New Zealand Defence Force or Department of Corrections.
 This is completed whilst working and involves submitting projects for review, supervision and an oral exam.

 New Zealand Universities offering Chartered and Registration options include: